stashed/docs/docs/concepts/crds/backupbatch.md

 #### spec.members

 `spec.members` field specifies a list of targets to backup.
-Each member consist of the following fields:
+Each member consists of the following fields:

 - **target.ref :** `target.ref` refers to the target of backup.
 You have to specify `apiVersion`, `kind` and `name` of the target.
 Stash will use this information to inject a sidecar to the target or to create a backup job for it.